7 of Stormy Daniels's most brutal Donald Trump jokes

-Stormy Daniels and Donald Trump are at the centre of potentially one of the biggest scandals in US political history – and the adult film star isn’t shying away from the feud on social media.
+Stormy Daniels and Donald Trump are at the centre of potentially one of the biggest scandals in US political history – and the adult film star has never shied away from discussing the feud on social media.

-It comes amid the ongoing investigation by the Manhattan District Attorney’s Office into the hush money payment Daniels received from former president Donald Trump’s then-fixer Michael Cohen in 2016.
+It comes as the Manhattan grand jury investigating Trump's role in a hush money payment to pornographic actress Daniels voted to indict him.
+Multiple reports suggest that Trump is facing more than 30 charges, though no specific charges are yet known.

-Daniels alleges that she had an affair with Trump in 2006.
+Daniels has been outspoken about the case for years, alleging that she had an affair with Trump in 2006.
 She was paid off to keep quiet about the supposed extramarital activity.

 Trump’s former lawyer Michael Cohen was sentenced to three years in prison in 2018 after pleading guilty to tax evasion and campaign finance violations in relation to paying Daniels.
 Trump has strongly denied reports of an affair between himself and the 44-year-old.